hannesvgel/gym_tracking/README.md

 |   ├── processed       # final datasets with mediapipe extraxted keypoints stored as CSVs
 ├── ...
 ```

+All datasets and data processing are managed within the `data` folder, which contains the following subdirectories:
+- ``aquisition`` holds a simple script used to download the [workout videos](https://www.kaggle.com/datasets/hasyimabdillah/workoutfitness-video) and [workout images](https://www.kaggle.com/datasets/hasyimabdillah/workoutexercises-images) datasets from Kaggle.
+- `pre-processing` contains various helper functions used for: splitting videos into CSVs of 30 frames with MediaPipe skeleton landmarks for LSTM training, converting 30-frame CSVs into single-frame CSVs for CNN training, combining and balancing different datasets, and more.
+- `processed` contains the finalized datasets, including both 30-frame and single-frame CSVs, as well as a combined dataset used for training the final LSTM model.

 **TODO Hannes:** Section about the different Datasets, how we processed the Data & how we got to our final DS.